libretro/docs/docs/guides/install-android.md

 #### Allowing APK installations blocked by Google Play Protect

-To install RetroArch from non-Google Play sources (F-Droid, retroarch.com, etc), ensure Google Play Protect either approves it or disable the service entirely.
+To install RetroArch from non-Google Play sources (such as F-Droid or retroarch.com), you may need to either allow it through Google Play Protect or disable Play Protect entirely.

+Since RetroArch 1.19.1, if you skip the methods in the sub-sections below, the app may either fail to install without warning or display the message “App installation failed.
+The package couldn’t be installed because the verification did not succeed.”
+This issue appears to affect some Android versions and hardware configurations, but not all.
+For example, the current RetroArch APK may fail to install on the standard Android version without following these methods, while it may succeed on the current Android TV version.

 ##### Method 1: Selecting ‘Install anyway’ in the Google Play Protect popup